 There is, I like to imagine, immense relief when you finally reach the bottom.
 You know that you can’t fall any further, or feel any lower, or delude yourself any longer.
 In reaching this symbolic nadir of existence you perversely reach an inverted peak, where you finally feel above everything, albeit in an upside down sort of way.
 You can breathe freely.
 The intolerable burden of self-belief is lifted from your shoulders.
 The crushing gravity of self-importance disappears.
 Words carry no weight, no charge, no prick.
 It feels like a homecoming, as when you slip into sleep.
 You mercurially seep into everything around you.
 There is no more need of pretence, where thought has no echo and feeling no form.
 You are still conscious but it’s a warm sensation lapping against you.
 Your jigsaw-puzzle limbs melt away, your self-murdering memories dissolve.
 You wish it could always be like this.
 You dimly understand that this is bliss, before immediately forgetting that you ever had such an idea.
 All you want is to sink into the blissful nullity in which you are suspended.

 “Are we there yet?”

 No, my father impatiently snaps back.
 No, my curriculum vitae (that most horrible of all fictions) blankly attests.
 No, my grieving heart murmurs.
-No, my sorry dick grumbles.
+No, my sorrowful dick grumbles.
 No, my separatist feet avow.
 No, the chasms of the days and caverns of the nights echo back at me.
 No, the slowly melting glaciers burble.
 No, the future genetic underclass wheeze.
 No, the soil doesn’t speak.
 No, the millions even billions to die gripe and swipe.
 Where rock bottom is a levelling out, a turning point for the better, we are clearly nowhere near there yet.
-Well: we’ll always have Mars.
+Well: there’s always Mars.